Dev Mode. Emulators used.

 Thank you.

-One comment that I think I brought up before is as we do need to have this new construction for capacity especially prior that you know K through 5 schools that I'd hate just again keep on reducing the play space you know.
+One comment that again I think I brought up before is as we do need to have this new construction for capacity especially prior to you know K through five schools that I'd hate just again keep on reducing the play space you know.

-Some of our challenge is clearly whether or not we are dealing with an immovable object that has been landmarked which is the case for Magnolia.
+Just a little bit in response to that, some of our challenge is clearly whether or not we are dealing with an immovable object that has been landmarked, which is the case for Magnolia.

-So in many cases if we have the ability to really maximize the entire lot We have a better opportunity to do that but when we are dealing with finite amount of space it becomes a challenge when you are trying to increase the class size.
+So in many cases if we have the ability to really maximize the entire lot We have a better opportunity to do that but when we're dealing with finite amount of space it becomes a challenge when you're trying to increase the class size.

-I mean it is a zero-sum game when you are dealing with a finite amount of space unless you buy adjacent property and increase the amount of space.
+I mean it is a zero sum game when you're dealing with a finite amount of space unless you buy adjacent property and increase the amount of space.

 I fully support active play for students and unstructured active play which I think is great to have.

-But we also need to make sure that we are meeting the educational instructional needs which includes physical education and a gymnasium that's an appropriate size for our students.
+But we also need to make sure that we are meeting the educational, instructional needs which includes physical education and a gymnasium that is an appropriate size for our students.

 Thank you.